Why You Need Nursing Malpractice Insurance and How to Get It

 Even if nurses win their case and the malpractice claim against them is dismissed, they still have to pay thousands in legal fees alone.
 Many malpractice insurance companies will cover these fees regardless of whether the case is won or lost.

 HIPAA violation coverage

-If you’re found to have violated the Health Insurance Portability and Accountability Act (HIPAA), you may be subject to fines or penalties, which your insurance can help you cover.
-Plus, this kind of coverage also pays for the cost of notifying any patients of these violations.
+If you’re found to have violated the Health Insurance Portability and Accountability Act (HIPAA) you may be subject to fines or penalties.
+Malpractice insurance helps to cover the cost of these fines, as well as the cost of notifying any patients that a violation has occurred.